braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/ideas_and_strategies.md

 tools: campaigns
 page_type: landing
 description: "This landing page is home to Campaign Ideas and Strategies.
-Here you can find resources, references, and how-to articles on different topics like how to localize a campaign or incorporate multiple languages."
+Here you can find articles on topics like localizing, multilanguage options, and retargeting."

 guide_featured_title: "Popular Articles"
 guide_featured_list: